ArhanCodes/dcc-website/README.md

 # DCC Website
-This is a fork of the Dubai Computing Community website.
+The Dubai Computing Community website, but not in Svelte.